ndaniele/mix_app/NOTES.md

 X change redirect for answered question to question_answers show page X get rid of LIMIT 1 on SQL calls for yeses = question.answers.find_by(input: "yes") - it is screwing up my yes_count method

-TO DO NEXT TIME
+TO DO
-- do i need to change posting to answers#show from answers#index?
+X change posting to answers#show from answers#index?
--
+X validate question (must have a query, cannot be blank) X validate answer (:input cannot be blank)
 - change form_for to form_tags? ..the loop is causing the problem problem is: form objects are being created for all answer objects already associated with a question.
   soulution: make a new form for a new association ONLY.

+  a user has_many authored questions a user has_many answered questions

+  a user has_many questions (which the user created)
+    - user.questions (lists all questions a user has answered) User has_many :questions

+    Question
+      belongs_to :user (add user_id to question table)

+    Answers
+      join table

 - look into creating a user.
 - make one answer per user per question (CREATE USERS??)
 - Stop multiple buttons (forms) appearing on reloaded show page